Killing of Ken Lee

 Ken Lee, a 59-year-old man, was fatally stabbed outside the Strathcona Hotel, on York Street, Toronto, at 12:17 am on December 18, 2022.
 Eight teenage girls were charged with his murder.

-The alleged perpetrators are suspected of two prior violent incidents also in downtown Toronto the same evening and are understood by police to have associated via social media, but not met in person prior to the evening of the attack.
+The perpetrators are suspected of two prior violent incidents also in downtown Toronto the same evening and are understood by police to have associated via social media, but to have not met in person prior to the evening of the attack.
+All of the accused were convicted in the homicide.

 Background

 The eight suspects, according to Toronto Police Service, were engaged in two violent incidents in the hours prior to Lee's stabbing, one at St. Andrew subway station and another at the intersection of York Street, Front Street and University Avenue.

 Earlier in 2022, similar thefts that were also described as swarming attacks by police occurred in the same area of Toronto.

 Stabbing

-The stabbing occurred at 12:17 am on December 18, 2022 in downtown Toronto, outside the Strathcona Hotel, on the corner of York Street and University Avenue, near both Union Station and the Royal York Hotel.
-Strathcona Hotel was converted for use as a shelter for homeless people during the COVID-19 pandemic.
+The stabbing occurred at 12:17 am on December 18, 2022, in downtown Toronto, outside the Strathcona Hotel, on the corner of York Street and University Avenue, near both Union Station and the Royal York Hotel.
+Strathcona Hotel was used as a shelter for homeless people during the COVID-19 pandemic.

 Toronto Police Service reported that eight teenagers allegedly swarmed Lee over a three-minute period, repeatedly stabbing him.
 The incident occurred hours before the nearby Vaughan shooting.
 Bystanders summoned emergency services to just north of Union Station.
 Lee was transported to a nearby hospital, where he died.

 Various weapons were found by police near the location of the stabbing.

-A witness told CBC News that she was with Lee prior to the attack and that the teenage girls attempted to steal her alcoholic beverage, before the Lee tried to protect her from the teenagers.
+A witness told CBC News that she was with Lee prior to the attack and that the teenage girls attempted to steal her alcoholic beverage, before Lee tried to protect her from the teenagers.